Wistoria: Wand and Sword: Anime

 An anime television series adaptation was announced in February 2024.
-The series is produced by Actas and Bandai Namco Pictures and directed and written by Tatsuya Yoshihara, with Sayaka Ono designing the characters and Yuki Hayashi composing the music.
+The series is produced by Actas and BN Pictures and directed and written by Tatsuya Yoshihara, with Sayaka Ono designing the characters and Yuki Hayashi composing the music.
 It aired from July 7 to September 29, 2024, on TBS and its affiliates.
 The opening theme is "Fire and Fear" performed by Penguin Research, while the ending theme is "Frozen" performed by True.
 Crunchyroll streamed the series.
 Muse Communication licensed the series in Southeast Asia.

-Following the airing of the final episode, a second season was announced and is set to premiere in April 2026.
+Following the airing of the final episode, a second season was announced and premiered on April 12, 2026.
 The cast and staff from the first season is returning to reprise their roles, with Tatsuya Yoshihara set to serve as the chief director and Hideaki Nakano as director.
+For the second season, the opening theme is "Believers" performed by Ash Da Hero, while the ending theme is "Reachlight" performed by Shiyui.

+Following the airing of the second season's final episode, a third season was announced.